HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 7. The Three A&P FAA Written Exams (administered in our on-site testing facility) - included

 NOTE: "The Designated FAA Maintenance Examiner is not an employee of American Airman or her affiliates.
-The Fee of $400.00 USD for the Oral and Practical Exam is additional and paid directly to the examiner on exam day."
+The Fee of $850.00 USD.

 1. The full (5) Day FAA Inspection Authorization Course, (Monday - Friday) - included